-October 1, 1852.-Up to 1852, the procedure for obtaining a patent for an invention in England was the same as that prescribed for any other grant under the Great Seal, and involved, after the Petition had been lodged, separate visits, with the appropriate fees in each case, to the Secretary of State's office, the Attorney or Solicitor-General, the Signet Office, and the subsequent enrolment of the grant and of the specification.
+October 1, 1852.-Up to 1852, the procedure for obtaining a patent for an invention in England was the same as that prescribed for any other grant under the Great Seal, and involved, after the Petition had been lodged, separate visits, with the appropriate fees in each case, to the Secretary of State's office, the Attorney or Solicitor-General, the Signet Office, the Privy Seal Office, and the Chancery Patent Office, and the subsequent enrolment of the grant and of the specification.
 By the Patent Law Amendment Act which came into force on Oct.
 1, 1852, one office was provided for all stages of the grant, a single patent was obtainable for the whole of the United Kingdom, and all specifications were printed and made readily available to the public.